Turn in Gasparilla beads for Florida Aquarium discount

 TAMPA, Fla.
-(WFLA) – The Gasparilla fun is just getting started, however, once it’s all over, you’ll probably wonder what you can do with the hundreds of beads you’ve caught during the parades and Gasparilla events.
+(WFLA) – The Gasparilla fun has officially ended and now, you’re probably wondering what you can do with the hundreds of beads you’ve caught during the parades and Gasparilla events.

-Thousands of pounds of beads will litter the streets of Tampa on Saturday and they can’t be recycled.
+Thousands of pounds of beads have littered the streets of Tampa on Saturday and they can’t be recycled.
 What a waste.

 In order to help collect unwanted beads and to prevent them from finding their way into bay area waters, The Florida Aquarium has started a discount offer to help encourage an eco-friendly Gasparilla.